catid/textworld_llm_benchmark/README.md

 Introducing: A hard AI reasoning benchmark that should be difficult or impossible to cheat at, because it's generated randomly each time!

+The benchmark task is to complete 5 quests in Microsoft TextWorld: https://github.com/microsoft/TextWorld

 It uses a *lot* of LLM inference so to avoid a $100 bill from OpenAI, I suggest self-hosting a model.
 The code does use OpenAI API though if you want to see what GPT-4 or other models would do on this test.
 Right now, the easiest way to host Mixtral on a Linux server with Nvidia GPUs is this method: https://github.com/catid/oaimixtral